This post outlines how to easily implement a ticket reward system for classrooms, with a focus on elementary settings.

 Wrapping Up: Ticket Reward System For Classrooms

-If you’re looking for a classroom management plan that focuses on positive reinforcement instead of punishment, then the ticket reward system for classrooms is definitely worth a try.
+If you’re looking for a classroom management plan that focuses on positive reinforcement instead of punishment, then the ticket reward system is definitely worth a try.

 You’ll extrinsically motivate your elementary kids to choose appropriate behaviors, and they’ll earn rewards for doing so!